bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-onelogin-sso-for-bitrise.md

 ---
 This guide provides step-by-step instructions on setting up Bitrise as a SAML application on [OneLogin](https://www.onelogin.com/).

-{% include message_box.html type="important" title="SAML SSO with Velocity plan" content="Please note that SAML SSO is only available for a Workspace with the [Enterprise Build and Velocity plans](https://www.bitrise.io/pricing).
+{% include message_box.html type="important" title="SAML SSO with Velocity and Enterprise Build plan" content="Please note that SAML SSO is only available for a Workspace with the [Enterprise Build and Velocity plans](https://www.bitrise.io/pricing).

 Since the SAML SSO feature is tied to the above plans, if you decide to downgrade, you will lose this feature.
 All Workspace members will receive an email about the downgrade and you’ll have two weeks to re-upgrade if you wish to use SAML SSO in your Workspace again.